-- Consistently meeting deadlines.
-1. - 2.
-Submitting completed work. - 3.
-General time management (including constructive use of in-studio lab hours). - 4.
-Commencing work on a project as soon as it is assigned. - Demonstrating progress in each class (and chronicling it in weekly reports).
-5. - 6.
+- 2. Submitting completed work. - 3.
+General time management (including constructive use of instudio lab hours). - 4.
+Commencing work on a project as soon as it is assigned. - 5.
+Demonstrating progress in each class (and chronicling it in weekly reports). - 6.
 Seeking feedback on your work to incorporate needed adjustments and improvements. - 7.
 Following instructions promptly. - 8.
-Attendance at all classes - on time and until the scheduled end time. - 9.
+Attendance at all classes on time and until the scheduled end time. - 9.
 Timely, if not redoubled, effort to catch up on any missed instruction. - 10.
 Demonstrating both leadership and good cooperation when working with others.